 - A. Purpose.
 These standards: - Together with the main entrance and garage standards, ensure that there is a visual connection between the living area of the residence and the street; - Enhance public safety by allowing people to survey their neighborhood from inside their residences; and - Provide a more pleasant pedestrian environment by preventing large expanses of blank facades along streets. - B. Where these standards apply.
 The standards of this section apply to the street-facing facades of buildings that include any residential uses, except as noted.
 Development on flag lots or on lots that slope up or down from the street with an average slope of 20 percent or more are exempt from these standards.
 In addition, Ssubdivisions and PUDs that received preliminary plan approval between September 9, 1990, and September 9, 1995, are exempt from Paragraph B.1, below.
 Where a proposal is for an alteration or addition to existing development, the applicant may choose to apply the standard either to the portion being altered or added, or to the entire street-facing facade. - 1.
-At least 15 percent of the area of each street-facing facade-that faces a street lot line must be windows or main entrance doors.
+At least 15 percent of the area of each street-facing facade that faces a street lot line must be windows or main entrance doors.
 Windows used to meet this standard must allow views from the building to the street.
 Glass block does not meet this standard.
 Windows in garage doors do not count toward meeting this standard, but windows in garage walls do count toward meeting this standard.
 To count toward meeting this standard a door must be at the main entrance and facing the street property line.
-Development on flag lots or on lots which slope up or down from the street with an average slope of 20 percent or more are exempt from these standards. - Windows must cover at least 25 percent of the ground floor wall area of the portion of a building that has a ground floor Commercial use.
+Development on flag lots or on lots which slope up or down from the street with an average slope of 20 percent or more are exempt from these standards. - 2.
+Windows must cover at least 25 percent of the ground floor wall area of the portion of a building that has a ground floor Commercial use.
 For the purposes of this Paragraph, ground floor wall areas include exterior wall areas from 2 feet to 10 feet above the finished grade.
 Required ground floor windows must meet at least one of the following.
 The bottom of qualifying windows must be no more than 4 feet above the adjacent exterior grade: - a.
-Windows that allow views into working areas; - b.
-Glazing in pedestrian entrances to the Commercial use; or - c.
-Display windows that are at least 24 inches deep set into a wall. - 2.
-RX and IR zones.
-The portions of buildings in the RX and IR zones that have nonresidential development are subject to the ground floor window requirements of the CX zone in 33.130.230.B.2. - 3.
-For structures subject to ground floor window requirements, windows used to meet ground floor window requirements may also be used to meet the requirements of Paragraph B.1, above. - C. Exterior stairs.
-On any street-facing façade of a house, attached house, manufactured home or duplex, no more than 6 stair steps may be supported by an above grade structure.
-All other stair steps must be built into the grade.
-Sites located within the Special Flood Hazard Area are exempt from this standard.
-See Figure 120-X
+Windows in walls or entrances that allow views into working areas; or - b.
+Display windows that are at least 24 inches deep set into a wall.